Hi. I’m Josh and I started this blog after reading Show Your Work by Austin Kleon.

 In his book, Kleon says:

-And so now, “publishing” is something I do daily.
-My goal, which I admit I stray from, is to honestly document my entrepreneurial journey so I can help others quit their jobs and work from home full-time.
+And so now, “publishing” is something I do on a regular basis.
+My goal, which I admit I stray from, is to honestly document my journey so I can help others quit their jobs and work from home full-time.
 I worked in Corporate America for nearly 5 years before I quit in 2011 to freelance full-time.

-I’ve made a decent living as a freelance copywriter for the last 5+ years.
-It’s allowed me to work from home (or my RV) and see my wife and three kids more, which is my favorite part of what I do (my family blog is here)!
+I’ve made a decent living as a freelance copywriter for the last 10 years.
+It’s allowed me to work from home (or my RV) and see my wife and four kids more, which is my favorite part of what I do (my family blog is here).

-But after 5 years of working as a freelancer I felt stuck.
-I realized I went from the Employee Quadrant to the Self-Employed Quadrant (see Robert Kiyosaki’s Cash Flow Quadrant’s here), instead of the Business Owner Quadrant.
+But after 10 years of working as a freelancer I felt stuck.
+I realized I went from the Employee Quadrant to the Self-Employed Quadrant, instead of the Business Owner Quadrant.

 In other words, I quit my job and ended up working another job, one I created.